deadmanIsARabbit/typo3_docchecklogin/Documentation/Introduction/Index.rst

 What does it do?
 ================

-This extension integrates the popular DocCheck Login Service with your TYPO3 Website.
+This extension integrates the popular DocCheck Login service with your TYPO3 website.
 It is currently maintained by antwerpes ag (a subsidiary of DocCheck AG).

 *  It supports the **basic functionality** by logging in a dummy frontend user whenever someone has been authorized by DocCheck.
-*  It supports the **Unique Key feature** (optional, requires license Economy or higher), which allows you to identify returning visitors, by creating one frontend user per unique DocCheck User.
+*  It supports the **UniqueKey-Feature** (optional, requires license Economy or higher), which allows you to identify returning visitors, by creating one frontend user per unique DocCheck user.
-*  It supports the **DocCheck Routing feature** family, allowing you to configure different frontend user groups for different routing targets.
+*  It supports the **DocCheck Routing-Feature** family, allowing you to configure different frontend user groups for different routing targets.
-*  It supports the **DocCheck Personal feature** (optional, requires license Business and the Unique Key feature), which will augment your Unique DocCheck User by some person-related data – given, that the user agrees to this data transmission.
+*  It supports the **DocCheck Personal-Feature** (optional, requires license Business and the UniqueKey-Feature), which will augment your unique DocCheck user by some person-related data – given, that the user agrees to this data transmission.
-*  It supports the **DocCheck Crawler feature** to add your protected content in the DocCheck Search Engine index.
+*  It supports the **DocCheck Crawling-Feature** to add your protected content in the DocCheck Search Engine index.
 With this powerful feature your valuable content will be searchable for healthcare professionals.

 .. _screenshots: